SarikaRAJPURE/ProductStore/Readme.md

 ### By: Sarika Rajpure
 ## Motivation

-My motivation for this store was to bring everyone together while they explore different fresh ,organic produce across the globe.
+My motivation for this store is to bring everyone together while they explore different fresh and organic produce across the globe.
 This web app is useful for suppliers to create and list a product on my website.
 So, potential costumers can buy products from my site.

 ### Youtube link
 [Youtube](https://youtu.be/)